 - Section 276E codified lease variation.
 The Lease Variation Charge payable is listed in the fee schedules.
 The fee schedules cover a variety of lease variations.
 The amount payable depends on the type and location of the proposed development, and represents the value uplift to be expected from such a lease variation. - Section 277 non-codified lease variation.
 Section 277 lease variations are those that fall outside of the section 276E fee schedules.
-Without a set fee, the value uplift is instead calculated on a case by case basis, based on the assessed lease values before and after the proposed lease variation.
+Without a set fee, the value uplift is calculated on a case by case basis, based on the assessed lease values before and after the proposed lease variation.
 The Lease Variation Charge tax rate is 75 per cent of the value uplift.

-From 6 March 2014, the ACT Government provided extra remissions for several types of section 276E and section 277 lease variations through its economic stimulus package.
+From 6 March 2014, the ACT Government provided extra remissions for several types of section 276E and section 277 lease variations through our economic stimulus package.
 These measures were designed to support the building and construction industry and keep the wider economy growing during a period of economic uncertainty.
-The economic stimulus package was available throughout 2016-17 and expired on 6 March 2018.
+The economic stimulus package ended on 6 March 2018.

 The concessions offered as part of this economic stimulus package are tax expenditures.
-Table 15 below shows that the Territory's tax expenditure on Lease Variation Charge was \$17.6 million in 2016-17, a significant increase from the \$3.1 million recorded in 2015-16.
-This increase was largely due to a significant increase in applications for the economic stimulus remission for sustainable or adaptable building design in 2016-17.
+Table 15 below shows that the Territory's tax expenditure on the Lease Variation Charge was \$15.5 million in 2017-18, which is an 11.9 per cent decrease from the \$17.6 million recorded in 2016-17.
+This decrease was in part due to a decrease in applications for the economic stimulus remission for sustainable or adaptable building design in 2017-18.